Published: 8th September 2020, Last update: 4th August 2022

 Cometogether helps you find the right scholarship

-Does that all sound interesting, but you’re pretty sure the German or graduation scholarship isn’t going to work for you?
-Then we have another tip.
-Go and get some advice from the Cometogether-team at TU Darmstadt.
+You want to learn even more about funding opportunities?
+Go and get some advice from the at TU Darmstadt.
 Because of course, there are a lot of other scholarships that are aimed at international students.
 Lots of these scholarships are awarded by foundations with various goals, profiles and award criteria.
 Finding the right endowment isn’t so easy unfortunately because there are a bunch of different requirements for the awarding of a scholarship.
 For example, there are special scholarships for women, for students with a migration background and lots more.
 So, it’ll take some research to find the right match.
+Cometogether-team